simonkovtyk/use-axios/README.md

 All trademarks and registered trademarks mentioned are property of their respective owners and are used for identification purposes only.
 Use of these names does not imply endorsement or affiliation.

-This project is a trademark of Dark Orchid.
+This project is a trademark of Simon Kovtyk.
 The License does not grant rights to use the trademark without permission.

 © 2025 — present by Maintainers & Simon Kovtyk